Key Points:

 Sadly, pancreatitis in dogs is often misunderstood, leading to delayed diagnosis and treatment.
-Symptoms like vomiting or diarrhea can seem like a temporary tummy issue at first, only later to find out it’s a sign of pancreatitis.
+Symptoms like vomiting or diarrhea can seem like a temporary tummy issue at first, only for pet parents to later find out it’s a sign of pancreatitis.

 Whether your dog has recently been diagnosed or you suspect they may have it, here’s what you need to know about canine pancreatitis.